tzinck/tannerzinck.com/README.md

 # tannerzinck.com
-a simeple site that lives here: tannerzinck.com
+a simple site that lives here: tannerzinck.com